-Our Executive Severance Plan (the "Severance Plan"), provides for the payment of certain benefits to certain eligible employees serving as an executive officer at the time of termination, which includes the Named Executive Officers, in exchange for an effective release of claims if such officer's employment with us is involuntarily terminated by us or our successor without Cause (as defined in the Severance Plan) or due to a Resignation for Good Reason (as defined in the Severance Plan), in two scenarios, one, within 18 months following the effective date of a Change of Control (or "CoC", as defined in the Severance Plan), and another without a CoC.
+Our Executive Severance Plan (the "Severance Plan"), provides for the payment of certain severance benefits to eligible executive officers of the Company, including the Named Executive Officers, in the event of a termination of employment by the Company without Cause (as such term is defined in the Severance Plan) or a Resignation for Good Reason (as such term is defined in the Severance Plan) by the executive.
+Severance payable under the Severance Plan differs based upon whether the qualifying termination takes place (i) on or within eighteen (18) months following a Change of Control (as such term is defined in the Severance Plan) (a "COC Qualifying Termination"), or (ii) at any other time (a "Non-COC Qualifying Termination").
+Payment of severance under the Severance Plan is conditioned upon the executive's execution and timely return of a waiver and release of claims.